shubhamkaushal765/TransformerQEC/README.md

     7. **Checkpoints and Logs**: Monitor training progress through checkpoints saved in the `checkpoints/` directory and logs in the `logs/` directory.

+- **Validation**: `valid.py`.
+    1. Put the checkpoint path in the `config.yaml` with label "CHECKPOINT".
+    2. Assuming all other parameters are same as that used in training.
+If not, change it accordingly.
+    3. run
+        ```bash
+        python valid.py
+        ```

 ## Usage